Recapping CMA Fest 2016: My Favorite Week Of The Year

-2016 marked my 6th time to attend the CMA Music Festival.
+2016 marked my 6th time attending the CMA Music Festival.
 This was one of the hottest years and the first time that we did not have any rain.
 My fiancé, Blake, and I rented an Airbnb for the second year and we were very happy with our choice.
-My Mom (Melody) and sister (Peyton) joined us and together the 4 of us took on CMA Fest 2016.
+My Mom (Melody) and sister (Peyton) joined us and together the four of us took on CMA Fest 2016.

 Overview of the Festival

 The Country Music Association Music Festival, known as CMA Fest, is a 4-day concert that takes place in Nashville, Tennessee every summer.
 It includes performances by almost every Country Music artist that you can think of.
 Tickets have to be purchased for the nighttime concerts at Nissan Stadium and Fan Fair X exhibit hall (inside of the Music City Center), but everything else at the festival is free.
 As you can imagine, CMA Fest brings thousands of Country Music fans from all over the world to Nashville.

 I look forward to seeing what has been added to the festival each year because CMA Fest is only getting bigger.

 Wednesday is the unofficial kickoff of CMA Fest.
 As soon as we arrived in town for CMA Fest 2016, we headed to Nashville’s new Ascend Amphitheater to catch the end of the “Highway Finds” concert (put on by SiriusXM’s The Highway station).
 We saw Clare Dunn and Frankie Ballard, both of which were great.
 Chris Young, Old Dominion, Aubrie Sellers, Kalie Shorr, High Valley, Steve Moakler, Michael Ray, and William Michael Morgan played earlier in the day.